top of page

 Below, lights huddle in the dark, small comfort in each

-humble spark.
+homely spark.

-Rex settles on the blanket, in no hurry for the day’s treasure
+Rex settles on the blanket, in no hurry for the day’s treasure:

-two oranges plucked from a tree.
+plucked from a tree.

-a prince from birth, my boon companion.
+from birth, my boon companion.

 Pangs of hunger I ignore; the danger is not in wanting